NativeScript/summer-of-nativescript/README.md

 # Summer of NativeScript

-**Run a meetup, get some NativeScript stickers!**
+**Run a meetup, get a NativeScript t-shirt and a pack of stickers!**

 ![](images/logo.png)

 Summer is here and it's a great time to get excited about building apps with NativeScript.
 Why this summer?
-Because **if you run a NativeScript meetup in July, August, or September and let us know about it, we'll send you a cool pack of NativeScript stickers!**
+Because **if you run a NativeScript meetup in July, August, or September and let us know about it, we'll send you a cool NativeScript t-shirt and a pack of NativeScript stickers!**

 If you already belong to a meetup group, now's a great time to put a NativeScript meetup on the calendar.
 If you don't have a group, now's a great time to start one.